FilcuAlexandru/JarvisVRAPP-Python/README.md

    - JarvisVRApp provides users with access to a curated collection of recipes.
    - Users can explore these recipes directly within the application, including details such as ingredients

+11. **YTDownloadDialog**:
+   - JarvisVRApp's YouTube Downloader feature allows users to effortlessly download videos from YouTube.
+Simply paste the URL of the desired YouTube video into the provided field, select the desired format (.mp3/.mp4), and click the download button.
+   - The downloaded video or audio file will be saved in the current folder where the application is located.

 ## Installation
 1. **Clone the repository:**